Table of Contents

 • Polyurethane: Abrasion-resistant; used in heavy-duty industrial seals.

-Foam Gasket Materials
+Plastic Gasket Materials

 Foam gaskets, including sponge rubber and plastic-based foams, offer excellent compressibility, lightweight properties, and sealing performance under low pressure.
 They are commonly used in enclosures, automotive weather seals, and electronics.